Tips & Techniques

 Stage 1: Having found my black shadow area from which to work, the shadow is roughly established and the top edge carefully drawn up into the area above to define the lighter hairs.
 Remember, I'm drawing the shadows between the hairs here.
 The white "hairs" are left white until the next stage.

-Stage 2: Working from dark into light, the ear flap is drawn back down into the shadow.
-This is negative drawing as in all cases I have drawn the shadows between the hairs and not the hairs themselves.
-Once these hairs are defined, tone is applied to give them their correct three-dimensional shaping. (see my "Drawing Grass" article).
-The lighting is continually adjusted to achieve the required three-dimensional shape.
+Stage 2: Working from dark to light, the ear flap is drawn back down into the shadow.
+This is negative drawing as I'm drawing the shadows between the hairs and not the hairs themselves.
+Once the hairs are defined, tone is applied, and the lighting continually adjusted, to describe their correct three-dimensional shaping. (see "Drawing Grass").

 Stage 3: New drawing is grafted onto the dark shadow as it is extended down into the area below.
 If some of the light hairs need to go back up into the shadow this can be achieved with Blu-Tack or kneadable eraser - a line of graphite removed from the shadow is redefined and blended into the light line below.

 Stage 4: The negative-drawn highlights are closed by bringing the two outside boundary lines together into one.
 These now form one positive line that is drawn to a point to complete the end of each hair.

 Conclusion...Working one small area at a time will make your overall project far easier to handle both mentally and physically and will keep you firmly in control.
 Don't be tempted to work on the whole drawing at once and nor should you attempt to fill whole areas with tone.
 Well, Yes - I know your drawing will look more complete far more quickly... and you may feel that it's helping you establish form but beware - the bright highlights you may later wish to create will no longer be achievable, resulting in a distinct loss of life and tonal depth.